-- 1. Create a data object with an intelligent structure model to represent the files stored as sources.
-You can create the following types of data objects with an intelligent structure model: - · Complex file - Amazon S3 - Microsoft Azure Blob - Microsoft Azure Data Lake Store - 2.
+- Create a data object with an intelligent structure model to represent the files stored as sources.
+You can create the following types of data objects with an intelligent structure model: - Complex file - Amazon S3 - Microsoft Azure Blob - · Microsoft Azure Data Lake Store - 2.
 Configure the data object properties.
-Note the following guidelines: - In Resource Format, select Intelligent Structure Model or Sample File. - Select an intelligent structure model that you exported from Data Integration or a sample file to base the model on.
+Note the following guidelines: - In Resource Format, select Intelligent Structure Model or Sample File. - If you created an intelligent structure model in Data Integration, select that file.
+Alternatively, select a sample file to base the model on.
+When you select an XML, JSON, ORC, Avro, or Parquet sample file, Intelligent Structure Discovery creates an intelligent structure model based on the sample file that you select.

 Note: To import an intelligent structure model as a data object, you must have the relevant Informatica Intelligent Cloud Services license.
-For more information, see "Before You Begin" on page 269.
+For more information about prerequisites for creating an intelligent structure model, see "Before You Begin" on page 281.